Danijal Brković

 Danijal Brkovic (born 3 June 1991) is a Bosnian-American footballer who plays as a forward for SG Westend Frankfurt in Germany.

 Early years

-Born in Dubrovnik, Croatia, Brković moved to Binghamton, New York when he was 9-years old, and eventually became an American citizen.
+Danijal Brkovic was born on June 3, 1991, in Dubrovnik, Croatia.
+His parents are Hamo and Sejla Brkovic, and he is the youngest of his two brothers Anes and Haris.
+They moved to Binghamton, New York when he was 9-years old, and eventually he became an American citizen.
 Playing for the Johnson City High School, Brković found success as a centre-forward and as a winger.
 After high school, he decided not to go to the college and instead went to Europe in hopes of becoming a professional player.

 Club career

 Brkovic first played with FK Velez's youth team, on his mother native city, Mostar, and in late 2010, he signed a professional contract with the team.

 Brković professional debut was on April 9, 2011, in a league match against NK Zvijezda Gradačac when he came in the game's 67th minute replacing Damir Rovčanin.

 In February 2019, Brković moved to Sweden and joined IFK Åmål.